tecking/wp-auto-update.rb/README.md

 ## What's this?

-"wp-auto-update.rb" is a ruby script that updates WordPress website.
+"wp-auto-update.rb" is a ruby script that updates WordPress websites.
 Once you setup a configuration file (YAML format), it cruises multiple sites and updates WordPress automatically.

 ## Features